microchip-pic-avr-solutions/avr-iot-aws-sensor-node-mplab/README.md

      ![URL Hosted Credentials](images/wifiCredentialsWeb.png)

-     + This will launch the URL: https://avr-iot.com/device/{DeviceId} The file produced with entered credentials is produced through the WINC module, and no information is shared through the internet.
-Drag and Drop, or Copy and Paste the **WIFI.CFG** file onto the **CURIOSITY** device to load new credentials onto the IoT demonstration board.
+     + This will launch the URL: https://avr-iot.com/aws/{ThingName}.
+     + After entering credentials, the **.CFG** file is produced through the web browser.
+No information is shared through the internet.
+     + Drag and Drop, or Copy and Paste the **WIFI.CFG** file onto the **CURIOSITY** device to load new credentials onto the IoT demonstration board.

      ![WiFi Config](images/wifiNotepad.png)